mattdean1/contentful-sync-redis/README.md

 >   Get our content from Contentful

-Use Contentful Sync API to keep a local copy of our content in Redis. because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.
+Use the Contentful Sync API to keep a local copy of our content in Redis - because we need all/most of our content for indexing, Redis should be faster than the Content Delivery API.

-We re-index all our content regularly via a cron job, and keep the index up to date via Contentful webhooks in between.

-##### Default updates:

--   Cron job runs every 60 mins
--   Webhooks trigger an update when an entry is published, unpublished, or deleted

 ### 2. Transform

 >   Transform Contentful data ready for indexing, then store it in Redis in batches.

 Here we remap Contentful fields (e.g. dereferencing, de-localising, and stripping out extraneous info), and reformat some data, for example converting markdown to plain text.

 ##### Default transformations:

 -   Contentful entry title is always mapped to a field called 'title' (unless there is a field named 'title')
 -   Long text fields have their formatting stripped in case they are markdown.([https://github.com/etler/marked-plaintext](https://github.com/etler/marked-plaintext))

 ### 3. Index